Skip to main content

 Source: Synthesized from European Commission, USTR, and member state implementation schedules.
 Revised CSA timeline estimated based on typical EU legislative process.

-Four frameworks, four different questions about the same vendor
+Five frameworks, five different questions about the same vendor

 Four-circle Venn diagram showing what NIS2, DORA, CRA, and the revised CSA each evaluate about the same vendor, with overlapping areas for shared requirements like risk assessment, reporting obligations, and supply chain security

 These are not overlapping requirements with minor variations.
 They are structurally different assessment dimensions applied to the same supplier relationship.
-A cloud provider can satisfy NIS2 supply chain due diligence requirements, meet DORA's critical third-party standards, and ship CRA-compliant products, yet still be designated as a high-risk supplier under the revised CSA because of where it is headquartered or who controls it.
+A cloud provider can satisfy NIS2 supply chain due diligence requirements, meet DORA's critical third-party standards, ship CRA-compliant products, and comply with AI Act provider obligations on its hosted models, yet still be designated as a high-risk supplier under the revised CSA because of where it is headquartered or who controls it.

 What the revised Cybersecurity Act changes